Advice > Software engineering

 If you manage to negotiate an offer that’s above that number, you’ll accept it.
 If you don’t, then you’ll walk away and stay at your current company, or continue interviewing.

-That number or set of conditions are subjective and result from a lot of different factors including: the research you’ve done in step 2, your other options, other personal circumstances, etc.
+That number or set of conditions is subjective and results from a lot of different factors, including: the research you’ve done in step 2, your other options, other personal circumstances, etc.

-Having that number in mind during the negotiation will enable you to keep a cold head and to know when to accept the offer or move on.
+Having that number in mind during the negotiation will enable you to keep a cool head and to know when to accept the offer or move on.

-There are many ways to make a counter offer.
-Here are two common ones we recommend considering:
+There are many ways to make a counteroffer.
+Here are two we recommend considering:

-Whatever approach you pick, we recommend sending an email containing your counter offer rather than making a call to the recruiter for a few different reasons.
+Whatever approach you pick, we recommend sending an email containing your counteroffer rather than making a call to the recruiter for two main reasons:

 Here are example email templates you could use.